frank-dspeed/ECMAScript-101/README.md

 ## Where it starts
 We will call all JS like languages from now on Stealify Lang.
 Which is a Superset of JSON so you now learned with that sentence that JS like languages are JSON Objects with some additions we call them propertys in Stealify like languages a property is defined as "key": "value" pair where the key is always string and the value can be any supported type.
 Some types are more importent then others while it is always a good thing to know them all which are not much.
 The most compatible smallest dominator is the u8IntArray as JSON is a UTF-8 based language it gets represented as u8 intger value the so called charCode and as a char can consist out of more then one charCode there exists a unit called codePoint which is a result out of one or more charcodes combined into a utf8 character.

+## Where does it come from?
+The internet was in need for a IDL Interface Definition Language that is so DYNAMIC that it can create DSL's so called Domain Specific Languages.
+You can see the same concept for example with the Java Language which is exactly 1:1 the Same Concept but other implemented i would say that Stealifys Implementation is evolutionary now much more powerfull then Java Virtual Machine based concepts.
+If your interrested into that and you maybe got some Java knowleg some how look into GraalVM a JVM based implementation and framework to create Language runtimes.

+So we needed a language to define Languages and JSON was ideal for that at the given constraints to get it done in a small time frame.
+But it turned out to be pritty stable as you see the whole world depends now on it and binary.